Liquid Carbs to Hydrate and Replace Electrolytes

-Yes, I just combined the words carbohydrate and hydration.
-If it goes viral, you know where it started.
-The word carbohydration showcases two important topics needed to power you through your workout: carbs and liquids.
-You have probably heard about how carbs provide energy needed to run, swim, bike, hike, lift weights, or anything else your heart desires.
-Additionally, I am sure it is no surprise that replenishing your body with water during and after a sweaty workout is key.
+There are two things to pay close attention to when you power through a tough workout: carbs and liquids.
+You have probably heard about how carbs provide energy needed to run, swim, bike, hike, lift weights, build strength through bodyweight training, or anything else your heart desires.
+Additionally, you surely are aware that replenishing your body with water during and after a sweaty workout is key.

 But why do we need to eat carbs and stay hydrated?
 And how much and when should we be eating carbs and taking in liquids?
 Finally, what are some examples that combine carbohydrates and hydrating liquids?

 Carbohydrates: The Most Important Macronutrient

 First, carbohydrates are one of three basic macronutrients (fat and protein are the other two) that provide us with calories.
 This macronutrient occurs naturally in the following foods:

 - Whole grain products